 Directions

-Put macerated berries, 5 cups sugar (included the bulk pectin if you are using instead of the liquid pectin) in a large pot and cook over medium high heat for about fifteen minutes.
+Put macerated berries, 5 cups sugar and lemon juice in a large pot and cook over medium high heat for about fifteen minutes.
 Boil the fruit down until it begins to look syrup-y.
-Use an immersion blender to purée about half the jam- carefully you don’t want the hot jam to splash you.
+You ca use an immersion blender to purée about half the jam- carefully you don’t want the hot jam to splash you.

 Fill the jars, wipe the rims with a cloth dipped in boiling water.
 Top with flat lids and screw rings.
 Place the jars in the steam canner.
 When the dial is in the green zone, start timing ten minutes.
 When the time is up, carefully remove the lid but leave the jars in the pot for about five minutes.
 This will help prevent temperature shock.